takoyakiyam/Document-Similarity-Checker/README.md

-This project is a requirement for CS 006 - Algorithms and Complexity for TIP QC CS32S1
+This project is a requirement for CS 006 - Algorithms and Complexity, which is then re-used and improved for CS 007 - Parallel and Distributed Computing for TIP QC
-This is a simple plagiarism checker using multiple python libraries

-This Python program provides a basic plagiarism checker for textual content.
+This is a simple plagiarism checker using multiple python libraries This Python program provides a basic plagiarism checker for textual content.
 It allows you to compare two text inputs (source and suspected copy) and calculates similarity scores using different techniques.

 Features: